-As medicine experts pharmacists play a key role in educating other members of the multi-disciplinary team regarding medicines and prescribing, often perceived as most valuable to early career practitioners.
-Discharge prescribing is often undertaken by junior medical officers, making this cohort an important asset to safe and appropriate prescribing.
+As medicine experts, pharmacists play a key role in educating other members of the multi-disciplinary team regarding medicines and prescribing.
+Feedback indicates this is highly valued by early career medical practitioners.
+Discharge prescribing in hospitals is often delegated to junior medical officers, who are therefore particularly important with regard to educating on safe and appropriate prescribing.

-However, when respondents were surveyed on the quality improvement and education activities undertaken for junior medical officers, only 60% of respondents noted that either written or verbal feedback was provided by a pharmacist to junior doctors with another 9% giving feedback to the junior doctor's supervisor.
+However, when respondents were surveyed on the quality improvement and education activities undertaken for junior medical officers, only 60% of respondents noted that either written or verbal feedback was provided by a pharmacist to junior doctors, with a further 9% giving feedback to the junior doctor's supervisor.
 Other frequent forms of education were doctor-led education on pain and opioid supply (20%) and pharmacy led education on opioids (9%).
-Fourteen per cent of respondents collaborated with Drug and Therapeutic Committees on the production of learning materials and activities.
+Fourteen per cent of respondents collaborated with DTCs on the production of learning materials and activities.